 Managing Relationships between Communities and Police Forces

 Successful partnerships between police and community members are built on trust and successful communication and engagement.
-This OXFORD Police and Community Relations training seminar aims to provide law-enforcement personnel with hands-on knowledge on how to communicate best and work with communities through trust, empathy, and collaboration.
+This OXFORD Police and Community Relations training Course aims to provide law-enforcement personnel with hands-on knowledge on how to communicate best and work with communities through trust, empathy, and collaboration.

-This training seminar will highlight:
+This training Course will highlight:

-The reasons why working with communities is essential
+- The reasons why working with communities is essential

-Different approaches to community engagement
+- Different approaches to community engagement

-How developing your soft skills can help you convey messages that resonate?
+- How developing your soft skills can help you convey messages that resonate?

-Better understand the role of police officers in managing community relations
+- Better understand the role of police officers in managing community relations